Back to Journal

 You own:

-- The right to sell, refinance, and bequest the property (with conditions — see below)
+• The right to sell, refinance, and bequeath the property (with conditions — see below)

 Disney retains:

-The buyer's mortgage options: private banking divisions of major banks, portfolio lenders with ground lease experience, and all-cash purchase (common at this tier).
-Your real estate attorney and mortgage advisor should be in contact before you're deep into negotiations.
+The buyer's mortgage options: jumbo loans from major banks, private banking divisions, and all-cash purchase (common at this tier, as it is across luxury real estate).
+Your real estate attorney and mortgage advisor should be in contact before you're deep into negotiations — but the conversation is about rate and product, not about clearing a leasehold hurdle that doesn't exist.

 Architectural Approval: What It Actually Means